tulip-lab/.github/profile/README.md

         3. **Referral**: Mention any recommendations or existing member connections.
     - :next_track_button: Stage :two: (corresponding to [SIT724](https://www.deakin.edu.au/courses/unit?unit=SIT724) Projects)
       - focuses on producing quality academic publications over six months.
 Entry is by **invitation only** for Stage :one: achievers, encompassing compulsory monthly meetings with supervisors.
     - :next_track_button: Stage :three: (corresponding to [BIT Honours](https://www.deakin.edu.au/course/bachelor-information-technology-honours) project)
       - Aims to develop high-quality academic papers over twelve months under the direct supervision of TULIP-Lab distinguished supervisors, open by **invitation only** for Stage :two: achievers.
-  - Each student who *successfully completes every stage* will receive **a signed certificate of completion** from the [TULIP Lab director](https://www.tulip.org.au/members/gangli/).
-Outstanding `NEXUS` achievers will be provided with further opportunities, such as *overseas research internship*, or even [Deakin University Postgraduate Research Scholarship](https://www.deakin.edu.au/study/fees-and-scholarships/scholarships/find-a-scholarship/rtp-and-duprs).
+  - Each student who *successfully completes every stage* will receive :star2: **a signed certificate of completion** from the [TULIP Lab director](https://www.tulip.org.au/members/gangli/).
+Exceptional `NEXUS` achievers will be provided with further opportunities, such as *overseas research internship*, or even [Deakin University Postgraduate Research Scholarship](https://www.deakin.edu.au/study/fees-and-scholarships/scholarships/find-a-scholarship/rtp-and-duprs).
-  - This journey is more than training; it's a springboard to your future in academia.
-Exceptional performers may find themselves on the path to **a prestigious PhD scholarship from top universities**, including [Deakin University Postgraduate Research Scholarship](https://www.deakin.edu.au/study/fees-and-scholarships/scholarships/find-a-scholarship/rtp-and-duprs).
-Join us at TULIP Lab, and let's unlock a world brimming with possibilities and groundbreaking achievements. :rocket: :star2:
+  - :rocket: This journey is more than training - it's a springboard to your future in academia.
+Exceptional performers may find themselves on the path to :star2: **a prestigious PhD scholarship from top universities**, including [Deakin University Postgraduate Research Scholarship](https://www.deakin.edu.au/study/fees-and-scholarships/scholarships/find-a-scholarship/rtp-and-duprs).
+Join us at [TULIP Lab](https://www.tulip.org.au), and let's unlock a world brimming with possibilities and groundbreaking achievements.